andreacampanella/em5820/README.md

 - Width must be multiple of 8 pixels (hardware requirement)
 - Each byte represents 8 horizontal pixels in bitmap format

----

-## 🙏 Credits

-This driver was created by reverse engineering the printer library code in \`PrinterLib.dll\` from the manufacturer.
-Special thanks to the [Adafruit thermal printer community](https://deathandthepenguinblog.wordpress.com/2019/12/08/adafruit-mini-thermal-printer-part-1-getting-better-pictures/) for dithering inspiration.

----

 ## 📄 License